sabifo4/LUCA-divtimes/03_additional_analyses/02_blunc_analysis/README.md

 # directory!
 ```

-The `LUCAdup_bsinBV` directory  will now have these two extra directories with the corresponding subdirectories:
+The `LUCAdup_bsinBV` directory  will now have these two additional directories with the corresponding subdirectories:

 ```text
 LUCAdup_bsinBV